 Both the speech and language therapist and patient will collaborate and discuss the best areas to work on and improve, in order to progress throughout treatment and help with the expression of language.

 How does speech and language therapy help expressive problems?

-What would speech and language therapy treatment for a child with expressive problems involve?
+What would speech and language therapy treatment for expressive problems involve?

 - One to One Therapy

 - home visits

 An initial assessment will be carried out by one of our speech and language therapists.
 This will highlight any worries and difficulties concerning communication and speech.
 An initial assessment will also provide a chance for you to share any concerns you may have, and allow you to discuss what you would like to work on and improve.

 Specific treatments which can help individuals with expressive problems include: